swighe/basic-flask/README.md

 # basic-flask

-This step contains the absolute basics of a Flask app.
+This step contains some basic routing examples with flask.

-One route which renders one page with zero templating.